intersides/alkimia-solutions/README.md

 # Intersides Workspace

 A monorepo workspace for Intersides applications, built around the Alkimia framework.
-This workspace contains both frontend and backend services with a custom Node.js-based proxy for local development and production deployment, featuring intelligent lazy loading of Docker containers.
+This workspace contains both frontend and backend services with a custom Node.js-based proxy for local development and production deployment, featuring intelligent lazy loading of Docker containers and resource monitoring capabilities.

 ## Project Overview